Copenhagen's Tivoli Gardens, Europe's Magical Theme Park

 When you think of European theme parks, what springs to mind?
 France’s Parc Asterix?
 PortAventura World in Spain?
 Germany’s Europa-Park?
 Disneyland Paris?
 It may not have quite the international reputation of these and other European parks, but Copenhagen’s Tivoli Gardens still offers a magical and unforgettable theme park experience.

-This utterly charming park was built in the centre of Copenhagen in 1843, making it the world’s second-oldest amusement park.
-Shamelessly designed as an opiate for the masses, with founder Georg Carstensen telling then King Christian VIII that “when the people are amusing themselves, they do not thing about politics,” the park still entertains and delights visitors nearly two hundred years on.
+This beautiful park was built in the center of Copenhagen in 1843, making it a perfect stop during any city tour.
+It is the world’s second-oldest amusement park, shamelessly designed as an opiate for the masses.
+Founder Georg Carstensen told then King Christian VIII that “when the people are amusing themselves, they do not think about politics”.
+In this spirit the park still entertains and delights visitors nearly two hundred years on.

-In its first year of operations, Hans Christian Anderson visited the park and penned one of his most famous tales, The Nightingale, which took its inspiration from Tivoli Garden’s manicured landscapes and beguiling lights.
-The fairytale quality that Anderson perceived lives on, and each year, countless visitors find similar forms of enchantment in the park.
+In its first year of operations, Hans Christian Andersen visited the park and penned one of his most famous tales, The Nightingale, which took its inspiration from Tivoli Garden’s manicured landscapes and beguiling lights.
+The fairytale quality that Andersen perceived lives on, and each year, countless visitors find similar forms of enchantment in this nice park.

 The Attractions of Tivoli Gardens

 In its early years, Tivoli Gardens featured plenty of unique attractions for visitors to enjoy.
 These included Asian architecture-inspired structures, various band shells, a full theatre, manicured lawns and flower gardens, as well as primitive mechanical amusement rides, including a merry-go-round and scenic railway.
 At night, brightly coloured lamps cast a distinctive glow over the park, drawing visitors from all across the city.
 Regular fireworks displays also drew spectators in the early years.